hallinbirch/ccSuite/README.md

 * Don't forget commas!

 # Installation
-Download the entire repo and drag the contents into their respective data and scripts folders in either .../mp-stuff/ (WINDOWS) or .../PluginExamples (LINUX PACKAGE), then read below.
+Download the entire repo and drag the contents into their respective data and scripts folders in /CoreScripts/, then read below.

 **Every script/data file must be included, even if you don't enable the respective module!**